PeaceFounder/PeaceFounder.github.io/src/hiring.md

 + A clear understanding of the reasons why Europe and the world fall in the fascism.
 + Had read at least one thick book which you can discuss in relation with the  PeaceFounder organization.

-Contact me directly over janiserdmanis protonmail.ch.
+Contact me directly over `janiserdmanis at protonmail ch`.